lewis6991/impatient.nvim/README.md

 **WIP**

-Speed up loading Lua modules in Neovim.
+Speed up loading Lua modules in Neovim to improve startup time.

+Optimisations include:

+* Cache for compiled lua modules.
+* Improved default package loader for uncached module loads
+* Restoring the preloader

 The expectation is that a form of this plugin will eventually be merged into Neovim core via this [PR](https://github.com/neovim/neovim/pull/15436).
 This plugin serves as a way for impatient users to speed up there Neovim 0.5 until the PR is merged and included in a following Neovim release at which point this plugin will be redundant.

-## Description
+## Optimisations

 This plugin does several things to speed up `require` in Lua.

-### Restores the preloader

-Neovim currently places its own loader for searching runtime files at the front of `package.loaders`.
-This prevents any preloaders in `package.preload` from being used.
-This plugin fixes that by moving the default package preloader to run before Neovims loader.

 ### Implements cache for all loaded Lua modules

-This is done by using `loadstring` to compile the Lua modules and stores them in a cache file.
-This also has the benefit of avoiding Neovims expensive module loader which uses `nvim_get_runtime_file()`.
-The cache is invalidated using the modified time of each modules file.
+This is done by using `loadstring` to compile the Lua modules to bytecode and stores them in a cache file.
+This also has the benefit of avoiding Neovim's expensive module loader which uses `nvim_get_runtime_file()`.
+The cache is invalidated using the modified time of each modules file path.

-Also note that [mpack](https://luarocks.org/modules/tarruda/mpack) is required for reading and writing a cache file.
-Regular Neovim builds will have this built in, however if your build hasn't then you should be able to install it via [packer](https://github.com/wbthomason/packer.nvim).
+**Note**: [mpack](https://luarocks.org/modules/tarruda/mpack) is required for reading and writing of the cache file.
+Regular Neovim builds will have this built in, however if your build hasn't then you should be able to install it via [packer](https://github.com/wbthomason/packer.nvim), see installation details below.

 The cache file is located in `$XDG_CACHE_HOME/nvim/luacache`.

 ### Reduces `runtimepath` during `require`

 `runtimepath` contains directories for many things used by Neovim including Lua modules; the full list of what it is used for can be found using `:help 'runtimepath'`.
 When `require` is called, Neovim searches through every directory in `runtimepath` until it finds a match.
-This means it ends up searching in every plugin that doesn't have a Lua directory, which can be quite a lot and makes `require` much more expensive to run.
+This means it ends up searching in every plugin that doesn't have a Lua directory, which can be a lot and makes `require` much more expensive to run.
 To mitigate this, Impatient reduces `runtimepath` during `require` to only contain directories that have a Lua directory.

+### Restores the preloader

+Neovim currently places its own loader for searching runtime files at the front of `package.loaders`.
+This prevents any preloaders in `package.preload` from being used.
+This plugin fixes that by moving the default package preloader to run before Neovim's loader.
+For example, LuaJIT provides preloaders for the built-in modules `ffi` and `bit`, so this optimisation will improve the loading of those.

 ## Installation